-This affects Infusionsoft customers who are sending emails through Infusionsoft using a Yahoo, AOL! or Gmail email address in the “From” field of their emails (i.e. firstname.lastname@example.org).
+This affects Keap customers who send emails through Keap using a Yahoo, AOL! or Gmail email address in the From field of their emails; e.g., firstname.lastname@example.org.

-If you send emails from Infusionsoft using a Yahoo, AOL! or Gmail domain, your emails will get rejected (bounced) by most major email providers including Gmail, Yahoo and Hotmail.
+If you send emails from Keap using a Yahoo, AOL! or Gmail domain, there is a high probability that your emails will get rejected (bounced) by most major email providers including Gmail, Yahoo and Hotmail.